 Let's be honest.
 Competition is fierce, which means that protecting your creation starts well before you're ready to sell your product or service.

 Take the right steps to protect and exploit your innovation as much as possible.
 Like physical assets, these IP rights must be acquired and monitored to maximize their value.

-Venture capitalists, angel investors, and other financing organizations may want to fund your creation, especially if you can prove you own it.
-Since patents and registered industrial designs are recognized as assets, you may even be able to use them as collateral for a bank loan.
+Venture capitalists, angel investors and other financing organizations may want to fund your creation, especially if you can prove you own it.
+Since IP rights are recognized as assets, you may even be able to use them as collateral for a bank loan.

 Licensing to other parties can be a vital revenue stream when you enter new markets across Canada and in other countries.
 For start-ups, licensing is typically the fastest way to generate cash flow.

 Still not sure what IP assets you have?
 Take a closer look at each one below.

 Simply put, copyright means "the right to copy," and copyright law prohibits others from copying specific types of works without your permission.
 Copyright is the exclusive legal right to produce, reproduce, publish or perform an original literary, artistic, dramatic or musical work, including computer software programs, sound recordings or a communications signal.
 Regardless of their merit or commercial value, Canadian law regards all original creative works to be copyright material.